nfroggy/a65n/readme.txt

 - Reformat code for ANSI style function declarations - done
 - Change "FCB", "FCC", "FDB" to "DB", "DS", "DW" - done
 - Change the syntax so "DB" accepts string(s) as arguments - done
+- Change the syntax so labels can have colons after them - done
 - Give each .c file its own header file
 - Change the assembler to output binary files instead of Intel HEX
 - Allow for forcing loads/stores to not be optimized for zero page